SamanFekri/QouteOfDay/README.md

-### 📅 Saturday, 25 October, 2025
+### 📅 Sunday, 26 October, 2025
 ------
 ### Events
 ------
-Here are some notable events that happened in the USA on October 25th throughout history:
+Here are some notable events that took place in the USA on October 26:

-- **1888**: George Eastman filed a patent for the Kodak camera, revolutionizing photography.
-- **1944**: During World War II, the Battle of Leyte Gulf began, notably involving the U.S. Navy and Japanese Naval forces.
-- **1962**: President John F. Kennedy and Soviet Premier Nikita Khrushchev engaged in discussions about the Cuban Missile Crisis, highlighting
+- **1881:** The Gunfight at the O.K.
+Corral occurred in Tombstone, Arizona.
+It lasted about 30 seconds and involved lawmen Wyatt Earp, his brothers Virgil and Morgan, and local gambler Doc Holliday facing off against Cowboy outlaws.

+- **1945:** The initiation of the American National Red Cross and the University of California, Berkeley establishing observation of “Think Fast Day,”
 ### Positive Qoute
 ------
-"Every day may not be good, but there’s something good in every day. 🌈✨ Keep shining bright! 🌟😊"
+"Believe in yourself and magic will unfold! ✨💖🌈"